Pass the Brick

 Use the following success criteria to evaluate your pupils' progress:

-- The pupils worked as a team towards a common goal.
+- Pupils worked as a team toward a common goal.

-- The pupils worked to make every team member a more effective contributor.
+- Pupils worked to make every team member a more effective contributor.

-- The pupils worked to help every team member reach new goals.
+- Pupils worked to help every team member reach new goals.